HighlanderRobotics/Highlanders-Training/Docs/Architecture/Simulation.md

 ## Simulation is the process of running our robot code on a computer other than the robot to test it without being limited by physical hardware

-Generally speaking, simulation depends on sending the inputs we would like to test to a model of a system and analyzing the simulated results.
+Generally speaking, simulation depends on sending the inputs we would like to test to a model of a system (mechanism) and analyzing the simulated results.
 There are several ways to do this, depending on what you’re simulating.
 This could be something small, like simulated readings of an encoder, or something more complex, like a physics simulation of an arm.
 Simulation is important for a couple of reasons—we can test something without risking breaking an actual physical part, as well as being able to concurrently develop code as those physical components are being built (which is often the case during the build season).